 According to the data from Figure 1, it can be concluded that the decline of domestic tourist arrivals in 2020 (-34.24%) is much smaller compared to the decline of foreign tourist arrivals (-68.05%).
 The same effect is present in realized overnight stays, domestic overnight stays in 2020 decreased by -23.68%, while realized overnight stays of foreign tourists had a decrease of -57.95%.
-These results are a consequence of the fear of the COVID-19 pandemic, and the forced closure of borders due to the large growth of patients in 2020.
+These results are a consequence of the fear of the COVID-19 pandemic and lockdown measures.

 2. LITERATURE REVIEW